Google AI Shopping Graphic Image

 Broken Links and Redirect Chains

-Structured data helps Google understand your content and unlock rich results like reviews, prices, and stock status.
-Shopify themes often include basic product schema, but it’s worth reviewing this with a developer.
-You can add or enhance schema using Liquid code or apps like JSON-LD for SEO.
-Focus on key types such as Product, Breadcrumb, and Article.
+Structured data helps search engines understand your content and display rich results such as reviews, prices, and stock availability.
+Many platforms include basic product schema by default, but it is worth reviewing and enhancing this with a developer.
+You can add or improve schema using custom code or specialist tools.
+Prioritise key types such as Product, Breadcrumb, and Article.
 Explore our Schema Markup Guide here.

-Shopify generates an XML sitemap automatically and allows some control over the robots.txt file.
-Make sure your sitemap includes all relevant content types and that your robots.txt isn’t blocking important pages.
-You can preview your sitemap at yourstore.com/sitemap.xml and edit robots.txt using the Shopify admin if needed.
+Most platforms generate an XML sitemap automatically and provide some control over the robots.txt file.
+Ensure your sitemap includes all important content types such as products, categories, and blog posts, and confirm that your robots.txt file is not blocking valuable pages.
+Review both files regularly as your site changes.

-Getting technical SEO right can give your ecommerce store a clear edge in competitive search results.
-It ensures your content is accessible, your performance is strong, and your structure is clean — all of which support long-term organic growth.
+Getting technical SEO right gives your store a clear edge in competitive results.
+It ensures your content is accessible, performance is strong, and structure is clean, all of which support long term growth.

 Site architecture is the backbone of your ecommerce SEO strategy.
 It determines how search engines crawl your website and how easily users can navigate through it.
-A clear, logical structure not only improves rankings but also supports a smoother buying journey.
+A clear, logical structure improves rankings and supports a smoother buying journey.

 Keep Your Structure Flat

-Flat site architecture means users and search engines can reach any page in just a few clicks from the homepage.
-Aim for no more than three clicks to reach key products or collections.
+Flat architecture means users and search engines can reach any page in a small number of clicks from the homepage.
+Aim for no more than three clicks to reach key products or categories.
 Avoid deep nesting or orphaned pages that do not link back to core categories.
-This helps with crawlability and distributes authority more effectively across the site.

-Unlike some platforms, Shopify does not support faceted or nested URL structures for products and collections.
-All product URLs follow a flat path like /products/product-name, and collection URLs sit under /collections/.
-Because of this, you cannot rely on URLs alone to indicate site hierarchy.
-Instead, use clear navigation, breadcrumb trails, and internal linking to help search engines understand the relationship between categories, subcategories, and products.
+Some platforms use flat URL structures that do not support deep nesting or faceted paths for products and categories.
+In these cases, product URLs may follow a simple format such as /products/product-name, while categories might appear under /categories/.
+Because of this, URLs alone cannot always communicate the full site hierarchy.
+Use clear navigation, breadcrumb trails, and internal linking to help search engines understand the relationships between categories, subcategories, and products.

 Use Clear and Consistent Navigation

-Your main navigation should reflect your top product categories and align with how customers actually browse.
+Your main navigation should reflect your top product categories and align with how customers browse.
 Use dropdown menus to group subcategories logically and make it easy for users to find what they are looking for.
-Avoid overly broad or generic menu labels.
-If your categories grow over time, restructure the navigation to avoid clutter and confusion.
+Avoid overly broad or generic labels.
+If your categories grow over time, restructure the navigation to avoid clutter.

 Breadcrumb Navigation

-Breadcrumbs help users understand where they are in your site’s hierarchy and improve internal linking.
-They also provide structured data that Google can show in search results.
-Use a clear breadcrumb trail like Home > Shoes > Men’s Trail Running, and make sure each step is clickable.
-This improves UX and helps distribute link equity across categories.
+Breadcrumbs help users understand where they are in your hierarchy and improve internal linking.
+They can also appear in search results.
+Use a clear trail like Home > Shoes > Men’s Trail Running, and make sure each step is clickable.

 Support UX with Layout and Design

 Navigation is not just about menus.
-Think about how users move through your site visually.
 Use strong calls to action, clear headings, and consistent layouts to guide shoppers.
 Avoid overwhelming users with too many options on one page.
-The goal is to reduce friction, not add more paths that lead nowhere.
-Good UX supports both SEO and conversions.
+The goal is to reduce friction and keep journeys focused.

-Cross-link related categories and sub-collections to help both users and search engines discover your full product range.
-For example, link your “Trail Running Shoes” category to “Running Accessories” or “Winter Running Gear.”
-You can also link from your blog or content hub to relevant collection pages.
-These internal links help distribute authority, improve crawl paths, and create content clusters that reinforce topical relevance.
+Cross link related categories to help users and search engines discover your full range.
+For example, link “Trail Running Shoes” to “Running Accessories” or “Winter Running Gear”.
+Link from your blog or content hub to relevant categories.
+These internal links improve crawl paths and reinforce topical relevance.

-A well-structured site is easy to explore, crawl, and understand.
-That is exactly what search engines and shoppers want.
-Get this right, and every other part of your SEO strategy becomes more effective.
+A well structured site is easy to explore, crawl, and understand.
+Get this right and every other part of your SEO strategy becomes more effective.

 Google Merchant Centre is most commonly associated with Shopping ads, but it also powers free product listings across Google surfaces.
-For ecommerce brands, this is an opportunity to get your products in front of high-intent shoppers without paying for clicks.
-Optimising your Merchant Centre feed supports both paid and organic visibility in Google Shopping, Search, and even Image results.
+For ecommerce brands, this is an opportunity to get your products in front of high intent shoppers without paying for clicks.
+Optimising your Merchant Centre feed supports both paid and organic visibility in Shopping, Search, and Image results.

 What Are Free Listings?

 Google surfaces free listings from approved product feeds within Merchant Centre.
-These appear in Shopping tab results alongside ads, but without costing you anything per click.
-To be eligible, your feed must meet Google’s data requirements and your store needs to follow its policies.
-For many brands, these listings drive incremental traffic with strong purchase intent.
+These appear in Shopping tab results alongside ads, but without cost per click.
+To be eligible, your feed must meet Google’s data requirements and your store must follow its policies.

 Optimising Your Product Feed

-The quality of your product feed has a major impact on how often and how prominently your items appear.
-Focus on improving the following:
+The quality of your product feed affects how often and how prominently your items appear.
+Focus on improving naming, descriptions, and imagery.

 Product Naming

-Product titles should be between 50 and 70 characters long.
-Include your brand name, key product attributes, and category-relevant keywords.
-For example: “Charle Trail Running Shoes – Waterproof – Men’s Black Size 10”.
-Avoid overly generic titles like “Black Trainers” and don’t rely solely on style names unless they are well-known.
-The goal is to help Google match your product to the right searches with enough detail for relevance.
+Product titles should usually be between fifty and seventy characters.
+Include your brand, key attributes, and category relevant keywords.
+For example: “Charle Trail Running Shoes Waterproof Men’s Black Size 10”.
+Avoid generic titles like “Black Trainers”.

 Product Descriptions

 Descriptions should expand on the title and include relevant keywords naturally.
-Aim for 500 to 1,000 characters, covering use case, material, benefits, and technical details.
-Avoid keyword stuffing or pasting generic brand boilerplate.
-Treat this as sales copy with SEO in mind — help Google understand the product while giving shoppers a reason to click.
+Aim for five hundred to one thousand characters covering use case, material, benefits, and technical details.
+Avoid keyword stuffing or generic boilerplate.

 Product Imagery

-Use high-resolution images with a clean background (white or neutral is best).
+Use high resolution images with a clean background.
 Avoid logos, watermarks, or text overlays, as these may result in disapproval.
-Include multiple images where possible showing different angles or product uses.
-Google recommends images be at least 800 x 800 pixels to ensure quality across devices.
+Include multiple images where possible to show different angles or use cases.

 Using Merchant Centre Diagnostics

-The Diagnostics tab in Google Merchant Centre highlights issues with your product feed that may prevent listings from showing.
-These include disapprovals, missing attributes, or inconsistent availability.
+The Diagnostics tab highlights issues that may prevent listings from showing such as disapprovals or missing attributes.
 Check this regularly to catch and fix errors quickly.
-Google also provides insights on click and impression performance across both paid and free listings.

 Structured Data and Feed Alignment

-Google Merchant Centre is not just a paid media tool.
+Merchant Centre is not just a paid media tool.
 It is also a gateway to organic product visibility and can support your broader SEO efforts.
-A well-optimised feed acts as an extension of your on-page SEO, giving your products additional reach without increasing ad spend.

-Link building remains one of the most effective ways to improve search visibility, especially in competitive ecommerce categories.
-While content and technical SEO lay the foundation, backlinks signal trust and authority to search engines.
-For ecommerce brands, the challenge is building links in a way that’s relevant, scalable, and sustainable.
+Link building remains one of the most effective ways to improve visibility, especially in competitive categories.
+While content and technical SEO lay the foundation, backlinks signal trust and authority.
+The challenge is building links that are relevant, scalable, and sustainable.

-Start by looking at existing relationships.
+Start with existing relationships.
 Suppliers, manufacturers, distributors, and industry partners often have directories or retail pages that can include a link to your store.
-These are highly relevant and usually easy to obtain.
-If you work with content creators, affiliate partners, or influencers, make sure their mentions of your brand include a link.
+If you work with content creators, affiliate partners, or influencers, make sure their mentions include a link.

 Digital PR is another powerful strategy.
-Create newsworthy stories around product launches, campaigns, or brand milestones that journalists or blogs would be interested in covering.
-Tools like HARO or #JournoRequest on Twitter can also help you respond to live opportunities.
-The goal is to earn placements that drive both links and brand exposure.
+Create newsworthy stories around launches, campaigns, or milestones that journalists or blogs will cover.
+Tools like HARO or #JournoRequest can help you respond to live opportunities.
+You can use a link building service by Charle or Editorial.Link to get relevant backlinks from trusted sites.

-You can also use content to earn links over time.
-Create guides, comparison pages, or data-driven articles that serve as useful resources in your niche.
-For example, a cycling brand might create a size guide for road bikes or a detailed explainer on tyre types.
-The more useful and linkable your content is, the more likely others will cite it naturally.
+Use content to earn links over time.
+Create guides, comparison pages, or data led articles that serve as useful resources.
+The more useful and linkable your content, the more likely others will cite it.

-Avoid black hat or overly aggressive link building tactics.
+Avoid black hat tactics.
 Focus on relevance, quality, and consistency.
-One link from a strong industry site is worth far more than dozens of low-quality directory submissions.
-Over time, a healthy backlink profile will strengthen your authority, support rankings, and help your store compete in tougher categories.
+One link from a strong industry site is worth more than dozens of low quality directories.
+Over time, a healthy backlink profile will strengthen authority and support rankings.

 Content Marketing That Drives Organic Sales

-Content marketing is a powerful lever for ecommerce SEO when it is tied directly to buyer intent.
-Instead of publishing blog posts just to fill space, focus on creating content that attracts the right audience and supports your product categories.
-This means building articles, guides, and resources that are genuinely useful and strategically aligned with your commercial goals.
+Content marketing is powerful when it ties directly to buyer intent.
+Focus on content that attracts the right audience and supports product categories.
+Build articles, guides, and resources that are useful and aligned with commercial goals.

-Start with bottom-of-funnel content that speaks to people who are close to making a purchase.
-This could include comparison pages, “best of” roundups, or usage guides.
-For example, a cookware brand might create a blog post titled “Best Non-Stick Frying Pans for Induction Hobs” that links directly to a curated collection or product page.
-These formats help capture non-brand search traffic while nudging users toward conversion.
+Start with bottom of funnel content for people close to purchase.
+This could include comparison pages, best of roundups, or usage guides.
+For example, a cookware brand might create “Best Non Stick Frying Pans for Induction Hobs” that links to a curated category.

-Mid-funnel content can be educational or inspirational, answering questions that naturally arise during the buying process.
-A skincare brand might write “How to Build a Routine for Sensitive Skin” and recommend relevant collections or bundles.
-This helps reinforce your authority in the category and keeps users engaged with your brand before they are ready to buy.
+Mid funnel content can be educational or inspirational, answering questions that arise during the buying process.
+A skincare brand might write “How to Build a Routine for Sensitive Skin” and recommend relevant categories or bundles.

-Do not underestimate the long-term SEO value of building content clusters around your core product categories.
-Supporting articles that link back to a collection or buying guide signal topical depth and help establish your site as an authority.
-Over time, this can improve rankings for competitive head terms while also picking up long-tail traffic.
+Build content clusters around core categories.
+Supporting articles that link back to a category or buying guide signal topical depth.
+This can improve rankings for competitive head terms while picking up long tail traffic.

-Success in ecommerce content marketing comes from consistency and relevance.
-Every piece should serve a purpose either to attract, educate, or convert.
-When aligned with keyword research and internal linking, content becomes a growth engine that delivers compounding results over time.
+Success comes from consistency and relevance.
+When aligned with keyword research and internal linking, content becomes a growth engine that compounds over time.

 Measuring SEO Results for Ecommerce

-Measuring the impact of SEO is essential to understanding what is working, where to invest further, and how to report on performance.
-Unlike paid media, SEO can take time to show results, so setting the right benchmarks and tracking the right data is key to long-term success.
+Measuring the impact of SEO is essential to understand what is working, where to invest, and how to report on performance.
+SEO can take time to show results, so set the right benchmarks and track the right data.

 The most important metric is revenue attributed to organic traffic.
-Track not only last-click revenue, but also assisted conversions, where SEO played a role earlier in the customer journey.
-Tools like Google Analytics, Shopify’s native reports, and attribution tools such as Triple Whale or Northbeam can help connect the dots.
+Track both last click revenue and assisted conversions, where SEO played a role earlier in the journey.
+Tools like Google Analytics, your platform reports, and attribution tools such as Triple Whale or Northbeam can help connect the dots.

-Other key metrics include organic sessions, non-brand traffic growth, average position for key keywords, and the number of pages ranking in the top three or top ten positions.
-Monitor impressions and clicks in Google Search Console to see how your visibility is changing over time, especially after technical changes or content updates.
+Other key metrics include organic sessions, non brand traffic growth, average position for key keywords, and the number of pages ranking in the top three or top ten positions.
+Monitor impressions and clicks in Google Search Console to see how visibility changes over time, especially after technical changes or content updates.

-You should also track index coverage and crawl errors in Google Search Console.
-If key pages are not being indexed or are flagged with issues, your rankings and traffic potential will be limited.
+Track index coverage and crawl errors in Google Search Console.
+If key pages are not being indexed or are flagged with issues, your potential will be limited.
 Combine this with site audits using tools like Ahrefs or Screaming Frog to keep your technical health in check.

 For content, track engagement metrics such as bounce rate, time on page, and conversion rate from blog traffic.
-This will help you refine your content strategy and double down on the formats and topics that actually lead to sales.
+This helps refine your content strategy and double down on the formats and topics that lead to sales.

-SEO is not just about ranking higher, it is about driving meaningful business results.
-By tracking performance at every level from visibility to revenueyou can build a clear case for continued investment and ongoing improvement.
+SEO is not just about ranking higher.
+It is about driving meaningful business results.
+By tracking performance from visibility to revenue you can build a clear case for continued investment.

 Common Ecommerce SEO Mistakes

-Even well-established ecommerce brands can fall into common SEO traps that limit their visibility and growth.
-Identifying these mistakes early helps you avoid wasted effort and stay ahead of the competition.
-Below are some of the most frequent issues we see when auditing ecommerce stores.
+Even established brands can fall into common traps that limit growth.
+Identifying these early helps you avoid wasted effort and stay ahead of the competition.

-Duplicate content is another major issue, particularly when products appear in multiple collections or have variants that use separate URLs.
-Without proper canonical tags, Google can struggle to determine which version to index.
-This can lead to diluted rankings or even full pages being excluded from search results.
+Duplicate content is another issue, particularly when products appear in multiple categories or have variants that use separate URLs.
+Without proper canonical tags, search engines can struggle to determine which version to index.

-Neglecting internal linking is also common.
-Many brands focus on external backlinks but forget to connect pages internally.
-Strong internal linking helps search engines crawl your site more efficiently, passes authority to key pages, and improves the user journey by encouraging deeper browsing.
+Neglecting internal linking is common.
+Strong internal linking helps search engines crawl more efficiently, passes authority to key pages, and improves the user journey.

-Finally, many stores remove or redirect product pages as soon as items go out of stock or are discontinued.
-This can cause ranking drops and broken links.
+Removing or redirecting product pages as soon as items go out of stock can cause ranking drops and broken links.
 Where possible, keep these pages live, include messaging about availability, and recommend similar products.
-This preserves link equity and avoids disrupting the customer journey.

-Avoiding these mistakes is not about doing anything advanced.
-It is about nailing the basics consistently across your site.
-When you do, you create a stronger foundation for long-term SEO performance.
+Avoiding these mistakes is about consistently doing the basics well.
+When you do, you create a stronger foundation for long term performance.

-AI is rapidly changing how people discover and shop for products online.
-From Google’s Search Generative Experience (SGE) to ChatGPT plugins and AI-powered shopping assistants, large language models (LLMs) are reshaping the ecommerce search landscape.
-For ecommerce brands, this means rethinking how product content is structured and how your store is surfaced through new AI-driven channels.
+AI is changing how people discover and shop for products online.
+From Google’s Search Generative Experience to AI powered shopping assistants, large language models are reshaping the search landscape.
+For brands, this means rethinking how product content is structured and how your store is surfaced through new channels.

-Unlike traditional search engines, LLMs do not rely solely on keywords.
-They look for context, structure, and high-quality content that clearly explains your product offering.
-This shifts the focus from just ranking pages to making sure your product data, content, and on-site structure are accessible, descriptive, and well-organised.
+Unlike traditional search, LLMs do not rely solely on keywords.
+They look for context, structure, and high quality content that clearly explains your product offering.
+This shifts the focus from just ranking pages to making sure your product data, content, and site structure are accessible, descriptive, and well organised.

-To optimise for AI-led discovery, ecommerce brands should focus on rich, structured product content that answers real customer questions.
+To optimise for AI led discovery, focus on rich, structured product content that answers real customer questions.
 Detailed FAQs, buying guides, and clear product comparisons help position your store as a trusted source in AI responses.
-Structured data, clear taxonomy, and robust internal linking also support how your site is interpreted by large models.
+Structured data, clear taxonomy, and robust internal linking support how your site is interpreted.

-We have created a free in-depth guide on this topic, covering how to prepare your Shopify store for AI-powered discovery tools like ChatGPT Shopping, Google SGE, and more.
-You can read it here: ChatGPT & AI Shopping Optimisation Guide.
+We have created a free in depth guide on this topic, covering how to prepare your store for AI powered discovery tools like ChatGPT Shopping and Google SGE.
+You can read it here: ChatGPT and AI Shopping Optimisation Guide.

-SEO is constantly evolving, and ecommerce brands that adapt early often see the biggest gains.
-While algorithms will continue to change, the foundations remain the same: provide valuable content, structure your site well, and give users a great experience.
+SEO is constantly evolving, and brands that adapt early often see the biggest gains.
+While algorithms will continue to change, the foundations remain the same.
+Provide valuable content, structure your site well, and give users a great experience.

-Focus on building topical authority through content clusters, keep your technical health in check, and regularly review how your site performs on mobile.
-Monitor new search behaviours, especially in visual and voice search, and pay attention to how platforms like Google and Shopify are evolving their discovery features.
+Build topical authority through content clusters, keep your technical health in check, and review mobile performance regularly.
+Monitor new behaviours including visual and voice search, and pay attention to how platforms evolve their discovery features.

-Make it a habit to audit your site regularly and update key pages, especially collections and evergreen content.
-The brands that win in search are not always doing something radical, they are just consistently doing the basics well and staying one step ahead of changes in user behaviour and technology.
+Audit your site regularly and update key pages, especially categories and evergreen content.
+The brands that win are consistent with the basics and stay a step ahead of changes in user behaviour and technology.

 Conclusion: Build Your SEO Foundation

 Ecommerce SEO is not just about driving traffic.
-It is about building a solid foundation that supports long-term growth, improves discoverability, and turns more visitors into customers.
-From technical setup and site structure to content, keyword targeting, and ongoing optimisation, every element plays a role in your store’s success.
-Explore our Best SEO apps for Shopify Guide to support your strategy.
+It is about building a foundation that supports long term growth, improves discoverability, and turns more visitors into customers.
+From technical setup and site structure to content, keyword targeting, and ongoing optimisation, every element plays a role in success.

 Whether you are just getting started or looking to scale an established brand, SEO should be a core part of your strategy.
-With the right approach, it becomes a channel that compounds over time, driving revenue without relying solely on paid media.
-Check out our article on top SEO ecommerce statistics and also top SEO ecommerce agencies.
+With the right approach, it becomes a channel that compounds over time.
+Check out our articles on top ecommerce SEO statistics and top ecommerce SEO agencies.

-If you are ready to take your organic performance to the next level, we offer dedicated ecommerce SEO services tailored to Shopify brands as an experience ecommerce SEO agency.
+If you are ready to lift your organic performance, we offer dedicated ecommerce SEO services.
 Get in touch with our team today via our contact form to discuss how we can help.